rajnathani/cook/README.md

     - details: details is a dictionary, this will be equivalent to calling cook(tag, details)
 - Both the first\_parameter and second\_parameter are mentioned
-In this case the function can be called in either of these two ways `tag(text,details)` OR `tag(details,text)` text is a string representing the internal text node, and details is a dictionary which follows the same rules (for a dictionary) of the details parameter in the function `cook(tag,details)` mentioned above.
+In this case the function can be called in either of these two ways `tag(text,details)` OR `tag(details,text)` text is a string representing the internal text node, and details is a dictionary which follows the same rules (for a dictionary) of the details parameter in the function `cook(tag,details)` mentioned above, this would therefore be equivalent to calling `cook(details + {'text':text}` where
+                                                                                                                                                                                                                                            <pre class="inline">details</pre> is a dictionary.

 The html tags which can be represented in the above way are:

     span, div, p, article, section,
     aside, audio, video, figure, caption,